-Online therapy or telehealth is therapy where the therapist and client are in two different places and completely online.
+Virtual therapy, online therapy, or telehealth is therapy where the therapist and client are in two different places and exclusively virtual.

-I almost always conduct therapy while in my office, but sometimes the scenery is better near the garden….
+I almost always conduct therapy while in my office, but sometimes I prefer the look of the garden…

 You can start in your home, car, yard, or anywhere you feel your privacy is maintained and disruptions can be minimized.